Skip to content

 1. Define Domain Exceptions

-# src/core/order/services.py
+# src/fastdjango/core/order/exceptions.py

-from core.exceptions import ApplicationError
+from fastdjango.core.exceptions import ApplicationError

 class OrderNotFoundError(ApplicationError):